 About London Evo-Devo

 London Evo-Devo brings together researchers from all career stages interested in evo-devo questions (broadly defined!).
-Our aim is to provide a regular venue to share recent discoveries and forge new relationships and collaboration.We organise rotating bi-annual meetings that typically last a half-day and continue on in pubs afterwards.
+Our aim is to provide a regular venue to share recent discoveries and forge new relationships and collaboration.We organise a rotating meeting twice a year that typically last a half-day and continues on in pubs afterwards.

 Info on the next meeting